 - Meaningful Echo: The game is full of them in a brilliant way.
 Half the things said suddenly gain meaning in "The Last Session".
 "The House Abandon" alone has plenty, but the most outstanding are "I'm sorry I don't understand", "It was all my/your fault", "Say it" and "Make it stop".

-- Murder by Inaction: After drunkenly crashing his car and causing Jennifer to become severely injured, James leaves her to die so that she won't tell the police what he did.
+- Murder by Inaction: After drunkenly crashing his car and causing Jennifer to become severely injured, James leaves her to die in favor of framing the other driver as the drunk.

 - Mysterious Past: Invoked in "The House Abandon", where the player hints at some Noodle Incident involving his sister Jennifer but does not go into detail.
 This is changed in "The Last Session", where this incident is elaborated upon.